Soundview, Bronx: Education

 Bronx Community District 9 including Soundview generally has a similar rate of college-educated residents to the rest of the Bronx as of 2018.
 While 23% of residents age 25 and older have a college education or higher, 30% have less than a high school education and 47% are high school graduates or have some college education.
 By contrast, 26% of Bronx residents and 43% of city residents have a college education or higher.
 The percentage of students excelling in math rose from 23% in 2000 to 44% in 2011, and reading achievement increased from 27% to 30% during the same time period.

 The rate of elementary school student absenteeism is higher than the rest of New York City.
 28% of elementary school students missed twenty or more days per school year, more than the citywide average of 20%.
 Additionally, 69% of high school students graduate on time, lower than the citywide average of 75%.

 Schools

-The following public schools are located in Soundview:
+The following schools are located in Soundview: